syedtahmeed12/Diary-for-developers/README.md

 <br>
 first use your vs code and open a folder,<br>
 Drag the files from here except Readme.md<br>
-create a notes.db from vscode in the folder.<br>
+you can change the footer details if you need in index.html file.. create a notes.db from vscode in the folder.<br>
 and then run the app2.py file writing the following in the terminal:<br>
 python app2.py (for windows)<br>